Course Catalog 2014-2015

 No course may be added after the sixth week of classes.

 Audit.
 Students may change to audit status beginning the first day of the semester through the first seven days of classes, provided such change leaves them properly enrolled.
 This change requires the signature of the instructor and advisor.

 Withdraw late.
-A student may withdraw from a course one time only without petition.
-Students may withdraw late (WL) from a year course during the first semester only.
-Students may not withdraw late from the second half of a year course.
+A student may withdraw from a course and become underenrolled one time only.
+Students may withdraw late (WL) from a year long course during the first semester only.
+Students may not withdraw late from the second half of a year long course.
 A "WL" (withdraw late) will be recorded on the student's transcript.
-A student may use this option even if it leaves the student underenrolled, with the understanding that the student must still accumulate 16 units to graduate.
+A student may use this option even if it leaves the student underenrolled, with the understanding that the student must still accumulate 16.00 units to graduate.
 However, students who are already underenrolled may not use this option to become further underenrolled.
-Use of the WL must be discussed with the student's faculty advisor, the instructor, and the dean for academic advising before a decision is made to use the option.
+Use of the WL must be discussed with the student's the instructor, faculty advisor, and the dean for academic advising before a decision is made to use the option.
 Students are expected to continue to attend class and participate until the required signatures are obtained and the WL form is submitted to the registrar's office.
-Students should obtain signatures in the following order: faculty advisor, course instructor, and dean for academic advising.
-This option must be exercised prior to the beginning of the final exam period for the semester in which the course begins.
-A student may use this one-time option in any class year.
+Students should obtain signatures in the following order: course instructor, faculty advisor, and dean for academic advising.
+This option must be exercised before 4:30 on the last day of classes for the semester.
 However, students who have already exercised the option to underenroll by one course in the fall of the senior year may not use the WL option the following spring.

 Students may not withdraw from a course where Academic Infractions Board sanctions are pending or have been imposed.
 Similarly, students may not withdraw from a class after they have been expelled from the class and the "X" grade has been submitted.